 - Concerns or potential roadblocks the prospect might face

-- Where your ideal prospect is likely to do research about language schools
+- How your ideal prospect is likely to conduct research about language schools

-- Background information like age, location, level of education, financial status, etc.
+- Background information such as age, location, level of education, socioeconomic status, etc.

 - Others who might influence the prospect (family, agents, guidance counsellors, etc.)